subhash521991/project1/README.md

 ### Authorisation
 - Make sure that only the owner of the blogs is able to edit or delete the blog.
-- In case of unauthorized access return an appropirate error message.
+- In case of unauthorized access return an appropriate error message.

 ## Testing (Self-evaluation During Development)
 - To test these apis create a new collection in Postman named Project 1 Blogging